ewang2002/ewang2002/README.md

 <br>

   - I enjoy going on long walks and exploring new places, especially national parks!
-  - I also enjoy taking public transportation (light rails, Metros, and trains are awesome).
+  - I also enjoy taking public transportation (light rails, subways, and trains are awesome).
   - I like playing Minecraft and (occasionally) [Realm of the Mad God](https://www.realmofthemadgod.com/).
   - I also enjoy solving [Advent of Code](https://adventofcode.com/) puzzles.
 You can find some of my solutions [here](https://github.com/ewang2002/AdventOfCode).
   - I'm a fan of building and breaking things, like my own programs ~~or WebReg~~.